Pakistan army in for long haul in offensive against Taliban

 “The biggest challenge of this operation is that our success in the tribal areas could quickly turn into losses in the plains of Punjab,” a senior military official close to the operation told Reuters.

-“Because there will be blowback and the public will get scared and Taliban sympathizers will come out and say ‘we told you so’.
+“Because there will be blowback and the public will get scared and Taliban sympathisers will come out and say ‘we told you so’.
 And that’s where we could lose this battle.”

 “That is Nawaz Sharif’s biggest challenge,” he added: “To convince the public that it’s better to bleed once than to die slowly everyday.”